- Get a Grip on Rheumatoid Arthritis

 - Where can people get additional information on rheumatoid arthritis?

-What are causes and risk factors of rheumatoid arthritis?
+What are rheumatoid arthritis causes and risk factors?

 The cause of rheumatoid arthritis is unknown.
 Even though infectious agents such as viruses, bacteria, and fungi have long been suspected, none has been proven as the cause.
 The cause of rheumatoid arthritis is a very active area of worldwide research.
 It is believed that the tendency to develop rheumatoid arthritis may be genetically inherited (hereditary).
 Certain genes have been identified that increase the risk for rheumatoid arthritis.
 It is also suspected that certain infections or factors in the environment might trigger the activation of the immune system in susceptible individuals.
 This misdirected immune system then attacks the body's own tissues.
 This leads to inflammation in the joints and sometimes in various organs of the body, such as the lungs or eyes.